 Why Choose A 90-Day Treatment Plan

-Are you or a loved one looking for a long-term treatment program?
+Are you looking for a long-term treatment program?
 A 90-Day treatment program might be the best fit.
 A long-term treatment program is best for individuals who are suffering from severe addiction issues.
 Those with a more mild substance abuse issue should choose a more short-term treatment program; something less intensive than the 90-day program.
 Longer treatment programs allow patients more time to dive into rehab.
 Patients go through all the steps of recovery and are able to fully focus on gaining new habits.
 This option is perfect for individuals who are able to commit to treatment for a longer period of time.
 It is also perfect for those who have the finances to be able to afford a longer treatment program.

 90-Day Key To Recovery

 If you or a loved one has suffered from severe addiction for a long time then a long-term treatment program is key to recovery.
 Substance abuse can ruin families and communities.
 If addiction is really severe it can even affect an individual’s job, break families apart, ruin relationships, and may result in legal trouble or death.
 It is important that individuals seek out the care they need and are honest with themselves about their addiction.
 If you have a loved one who is suffering from severe addiction issues, consider having an intervention.
 A specialist can help you get your loved one the help they need.
 Long-term 90-day recovery has two treatment options.
 Patients can choose to get inpatient care or outpatient care.
 Inpatient care involves patients living at the center getting 24/7 care and support.
 Outpatient care is where patients stay at their place of residence and come to the center to receive treatment.
 It all depends on the individual and what will get them to recover faster.
-It is important to consult an advisor to know which option may be best for you or a loved one.
+It is important to consult an advisor to know which option may be best.
 All patients are treated on an individual basis.

-The Effectiveness of a 90-Day Treatment Program
+The Advantages of 90-Day Treatment Programs

-How effective is a 90-day treatment program?
+How effective is 90-day treatment?
 According to NIDA studies, patients in long-term treatment programs that last at least 90 days have a higher rate of rehabilitation success.
 The longer the treatment is, the better.
 This is often because those that are seeking treatment tend to have a severe addiction issue.
 The longer they are in rehab, the higher the chance they can fully recover.
 Recovery takes time and is a challenging process.
 Another benefit of this longer style of treatment is that patients have more time to fully focus on recovery.
 For 90 days there is nothing else they are doing other than focusing on getting better.
 This is especially true for those that choose inpatient treatment care.
 The longer time also allows for a focus on aftercare treatment.
 Patients are able to slowly adjust back to their day to day life and have the support they need to remain sober.
 Lastly, a 90-day program is perfect for those with severe addiction issues.
 For patients who have been abusing substances for years, this is a perfect option.
 There is no quick way to recover.
 The time must be invested in doing therapy and using tools to remain sober.

 What Happens During a 90-Day Program